riosaurus/skinmate-srv-tmp/README.md

 **Note**

 - This is a **admin only** route.
-- This route always responds with Appointment Creation Pattern(#service-document-pattern) along with a status code `201 Created`.
+- This route always responds with [Appointment Creation Pattern](#Appointment Creation Pattern) along with a status code `201 Created`.

 > Example: `[POST] https://skinmate.herokuapp.com/appointment/create`